-- We only know about inbound bank transfers when they arrive in our bank account.
+- We only become aware of inbound bank transfers when they arrive in our bank account.
 When we receive these transfers, we issue the e-money to your account straight away. - When you add money on the Revolut app (for example, by using your stored card, Apple or Google pay, or some other payment methods), we know the payment is coming before we actually receive it, so we issue the e-money to your account straight away.
 However, we don't safeguard the money for these payments until we actually receive it.
 If it's been more than five business days since we issued you the e-money but the payment still hasn't arrived, we safeguard the money for you, using our own money, anyway.

+A business day is a day other than a weekend or bank holiday in England.
 We keep safeguarding your money until you pay it out.
 This happens when you spend or withdraw it using your Revolut card, send it to another bank account or Revolut user, or spend it in any other way.

-What happens in an insolvency?
+What would happen in an insolvency?

 Safeguarding helps protect you if we were to become insolvent.
 If that were to happen, you (and all our other customers) would be paid out your e-money balances from our client money bank accounts.
 This process would be handled by an insolvency practitioner, not by us.
 However, safeguarding regulations make sure that once any costs related to an insolvency are paid out you will be paid from our client money accounts before anyone else.
 The money in your account isn't covered by the Financial Services Compensation Scheme (because it's safeguarded instead).

-9. Keeping your security details and Revolut Card safe
+9. Keeping your Revolut account safe

 We do everything we can to keep your money safe.
-We ask you to do the same by keeping your security details and Revolut Card safe.
-This means you shouldn't keep your security details near your Revolut Card, and you should disguise or protect them if you write them down or store them.
+We ask you to do the same by keeping your security details and Revolut account and card safe.

+This means you shouldn't keep your security details near your Revolut Card or a device you use to access your account, and you should disguise or protect them if you write them down or store them.
 Don't share your security details with anyone other than an open-banking provider or third-party provider who is acting in line with regulatory requirements.
 We've explained more about open-banking providers and third-party providers in section 10.

 Sometimes it's easy to forget to take the steps you should take to keep your money safe.
-Here are a couple of tips:
+Here are a few tips: